ryanwang520/api-docs/source/includes/_integrations.md

 | project_id     | Int    | (required) The ID of the existing ArcSite project. |

 <aside class='notice'>
-<code>project_id</code> An ArcSite Project can only be associated with one Appointment, and attempting to associate it again if it's already associated will result in a failure.
+An ArcSite Project can only be associated with one Appointment, and attempting to associate it again if it's already associated will result in a failure.
 </aside>

-### APIs for I360

 ### Connected I360 Product